vuldin/redpanda-instruqt-day2-helm/01-day2-helm-overview/assignment.md

 ## LoadBalancer

-The operator can be configured to create two different services for external access: NodePort and LoadBalancer.
+Redpanda can be configured to create either of the following two services for external access: NodePort and LoadBalancer.
 This deployment makes use of the LoadBalancer option, which deploys a LoadBalancer per broker.
 More details on this configuration are in [our docs](https://docs.redpanda.com/current/manage/kubernetes/networking/external/k-loadbalancer/?tab=tabs-1-helm-operator).

 Get details on the LoadBalancer services: